 Total Cost of Rental Car

 This is just an average guess of what the total cost of a car rental for a week would cost in summer.
-It’s based on previous trips in which we have rented a car in Greece.
-It’s totally possible to go over or under these estimations.
+It’s based on previous trips where we rented a car in Greece.
+It’s possible to go over or under these estimations.

 |Low||€150 – 200|